williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 Enrolls a user with the Okta verify `push` factor.
 The factor must be [activated on the device](#activate-push-factor) by scanning the QR code or visiting the activation link sent via email or sms.

-> Use the published activation links to embed the QR code or distribute an activation `email` or `sms`
+Use the published activation links to embed the QR code or distribute an activation `email` or `sms`.

+> The `/api/v1/authn/factors` endpoint suppports only the Okta Verify and Google Authenticator factors at this time.

 ##### Request Example
 {:.api .api-request .api-request-example}